radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 ### Nested Groups

-RadiantOne Universal Directory supports nested groups, where groups can be members of other groups.
-To enable support for nested groups, navigate to the Main Control Panel > Settings tab > Security > Access Controls.
-Check the option to “Enable Nested Groups”.
+RadiantOne Directory supports nested groups, where groups can be members of other groups.
+To enable support for nested groups, navigate to the Control Panel > Manage > Security > Access Controls > General tab.
+Toggle on the “Enable Nested Groups” and click **SAVE**.

 **Searching for Group Members using LDAP_MATCHING_RULE_IN_CHAIN**